The Internal Medicine Residency program at Indiana University School of Medicine offers a variety of educational conferences for our residents.

 Resident Report: Junior and Senior residents on general or subspecialty ward services present an interesting case under the guidance of a chief resident and expert faculty to their peers.
 These reports typically go over medical reasoning, differential diagnoses, workup and management to help our housestaff develop the skills needed to dissect such cases when encountered in their daily clinical work.

 Ambulatory Academic Half-days: These sessions cover topics relevant to ambulatory practice, including interactive lectures about skin findings and eye findings, the use of exercise as medicine, and an in-depth dive into nutrition and the health effects of contemporary fad diets.
+Every session is covered by protected didactic time.

 IMPACT Lecture Series: Every Wednesday, residents and interns separately receive updates on high-yield medical topics from various key clinic educators that are tailored to their level of training.
+The lectures are covered by protected didactic time.

 Ambulatory High-Yield Topic Discussion: These lectures were created for the ambulatory rotation during the COVID-19 pandemic to provide educational opportunities when outpatient clinics were unexpectedly cancelled.
 On a high-yield discussion day, residents listen to a podcast, complete a module, and read one research publication about a high-yield topic, such as diabetes.
 They then discuss what they learned with the ambulatory chief resident at the end of the day.